Sekenre/marshmallow_cbor/README.rst

 TODO
 ====

-* Tag single items in addition to schemas and nested schemas
+* Tag single items in addition to schemas and nested schemas ✅
-* Field support for all cbor2 supported datatypes
+* Field support for all cbor2 supported datatypes ✅(partial)
 * Add it to PyPI